learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/zippers.md

 type Breadcrumbs = [Direction]
 ```

-Here's a function that takes a tree and some breadcrumbs and moves to the left sub-tree while adding `L` to the head of the list that represents our breadcrumbs:
+Here's a function that takes a tree and some breadcrumbs and moves to the left subtree while adding `L` to the head of the list that represents our breadcrumbs:

 ```{.haskell:hs}
 goLeft :: (Tree a, Breadcrumbs) -> (Tree a, Breadcrumbs) goLeft (Node _ l _, bs) = (l, L:bs)
 ```

-We ignore the element at the root and the right sub-tree and just return the left sub-tree along with the old breadcrumbs with `L` as the head.
+We ignore the element at the root and the right subtree and just return the left subtree along with the old breadcrumbs with `L` as the head.
 Here's a function to go right:

 ```{.haskell:hs}